 - Rest is very important.
 Take off your shoe, get off your feet, and relax.

 - Ice should be applied as soon as possible.
-Never apply ice directly on the injured area, as the cold may make the pain worse.
+Never apply ice directly on the injurued area, as the cold may make the pain worse.
 Ice should be applied close to the injured site, between the heart and the injury, so that as the blood flows under the ice, it will be cooled.
 This cool blood flowing into the injured area will help to reduce the swelling and pain.
-Apply the ice, wrapped in a cloth or over an elastic bandage, to the foot for 15 minutes, every 1-2 hours, for up to 3 days after an injury.
+Apply the ice, wrapped in a cloth or over an elastic bandage, to the foot for 30 minutes, every 2 hours, for the first 3 days after an injury.
 If the ice is uncomfortable, or causes increased pain, do not continue to use it, and see a doctor.
 If you have poor circulation do not use ice, as this may cause a serious problem.

-Arch supports (orthotics) are used to help cure chronic Achilles Tendonitis, and to prevent its recurrence.
-If your Achilles Tendonitis improves, but never completely subsides; or, if you have recurring episodes of Achilles Tendonitis, then you may benefit from custom-made orthotics.
+Custom-Made Orthotics are used to help cure chronic Achilles Tendonitis, and to prevent its recurrence.
+If your Achilles Tendonitis improves, but never completely subsides; or, if you have recurring episodes of Achilles Tendonitis, then you will benefit from custom-made orthotics.
+In my 30 years of private practice experience I have successfully used custom-made orthotics to stop the pain of Achilles Tendonitis in thousands of people.
 Certain biomechanical foot defects stress the Achilles Tendon by forcing it to twist as it crosses the ankle into the foot, rather than allowing it to run straight.
 The main causes of this pathologic twisting of the tendon are pronation or supination (the opposite of pronation).
 This twisting of the Achilles Tendon makes it weaker and more susceptible to over-utilization stresses and injuries, which causes the tendon to become inflamed and painful.
-Rigid and semi-rigid arch supports comfortably maintain the foot in its normal position, in relationship to the ankle and lower leg, thus preventing the foot from pronating or supinating.
-This allows the Achilles Tendon to run straight into the foot without twisting, allows the Achilles Tendonitis to disappear, and helps to prevent it from returning.
+Our custom-made orthotics comfortably maintain the foot in its normal position, in relationship to the ankle and lower leg, thus preventing the foot from pronating or supinating.
+This allows the Achilles Tendon to run straight into the foot without twisting, allows the Achilles Tendonits to disappear, and helps to prevent it from returning.

-Night Splints are uniquely comfortable and effective in protecting the Achilles Tendon while sleeping.
+Airform Night Splints are uniquely comfortable and effective in protecting the Achilles Tendon while sleeping.
 This splint gently prevents the foot from moving up and down at the ankle, thus immobilizing the Achilles Tendon and allowing it to heal.
-The Night Splint holds the foot in its normal or neutral position while we sleep, allowing healing to occur more quickly.
-This is not recommended if you suspect that the tendon may be torn, rather than inflamed.
+The Airform Night Splint holds the foot in its normal or neutral position while we sleep, allowing healing to occur more quickly.

 The Achilles Heel Guard is used to relieve all pressure and friction from the back of the heel, and the lower portion of the Achilles Tendon, even when you are wearing a shoe.
 It also applies mild and comfortable compression to the tendon.
 This will reduce swelling and support the tendon, allowing it to heal more quickly.
 This product reduces pain and healing time.
 It prevents your shoe from irritating the painful area!

 Removable Cast Boots limit the movement of the foot at the ankle, thus allowing the Achilles Tendon to rest and heal while you keep active and on your feet!
-Doctors frequently recommend the Ossur Equalizer Air Walker because of the added padding and comfort provided by its adjustable air chambers.
+Doctors frequently recommend the Royce Equilizer Air Walker because of the added padding and comfort provided by its adjustable air chanbers.